DNWMNCR/JavaForSmallTeams/tests/200_think_units_not_methods.md

 }
 ```

-We have written a test that, instead of trying to describe what a method does, describes the behaviour of the class as a whole.
+We have written a test that, instead of trying to describe what a method does, describes the behavior of the class as a whole.

-The idea that our job is to test methods is common with developers that are new to unit testing and is unfortunately re-enforced by some IDEs and tools that provide templates to generate tests for each method of a class.
+The idea that our job is to test methods is common with developers that are new to unit testing, and is unfortunately re-enforced by some IDEs and tools that provide templates to generate tests for each method of a class.

-As we have seen, for `Stack` it makes far more sense to consider the behaviour of the class of a whole.
+As we have seen, for `Stack` it makes far more sense to consider the behavior of the class of a whole.

 ### Are Classes Units?

 It often does make sense to treat a class as a *unit* so this is a good default definition, but it isn't always the right granularity.

-If we were to try to test the `java.util.Collections` class we would find that it is perfectly reasonable to treat the `sort`, `reverse` , `singleton` methods etc as separate *units*.
-Each one represents a self contained logical behaviour.
+If we were to try to test the `java.util.Collections` class we would find that it is perfectly reasonable to treat the `sort`, `reverse` , `singleton`, etc. methods as separate *units*.
+Each one represents a self contained logical behavior.

 So sometimes *units* are as small as methods.